 3. Disconnect Inactive Devices

 There’s only so much room on your information highway, and just like the interstates we drive on, too much traffic can create congestion.
 The more devices you have accessing your Wi-Fi at one time, the slower your connection will be.
-So if you’re watching a movie on your table, your son is playing an online video game, your daughter is streaming music and your spouse is surfing the web, you’ll notice a difference in your signal strength.
+So if you’re watching a movie on your tablet, your son is playing an online video game, your daughter is streaming music and your spouse is surfing the web, you’ll notice a difference in your signal strength.

 It may be difficult to decrease your family’s internet usage, but you can make sure devices are turned off when they’re not being used so they’re not impacting devices that are in use.4.
 Lock It Up